Chinese police warn Ai Weiwei to avoid tax hearing

 Security officers have instructed prominent dissidents to remain in their homes and stay away from the hearing.

-Dozens of police and cars blocked journalists from approaching the court, saying they did not have permission to be there.
+Dozens of police and cars blocked journalists from approaching the court, saying they did not have permission to be there and would be "disrupting public order" if they did not leave.

 Ai is urging the court to overturn the city tax office's rejection of his appeal against the tax evasion penalty imposed on Beijing Fake Cultural Development Ltd, the company that has helped produce his art and designs.